 Safe Harbour is for readers aged 12-15.

-Christina Kilbourne is also the author of novels Detached and Dear Jo.
+Christina Kilbourne is an author from Bracebridge, Ont.
+Her other books include the novels Detached and Dear Jo.